Q-Step student resources

 Peer2Peer is a student-run programme offering support to undergraduates to identify and help answering their questions associated with data analysis and the core methodological modules on their Q-Step programmes.
 These are drop-in sessions, so there is no need to book in advance.

-Peer2Peer sessions during Autumn term 2017 wil be run as follows:
+Peer2Peer sessions during Spring term 2018 wil be run from Tuesday 16 January to Thursday 29 March, as follows:

 The Q-Step ELE page has permanently accessible materials related to the Workshops in Applied Data Analysis (past and future): Video registrations, slides, R/SPSS workbooks, and more materials.
 ELE also includes more general resources to aid you in your studies.